satyadeepS7/node-todo-cicd/README.md

 # node-todo-cicd

-Run these commands please when ever you have doubt :
+Run these commands please when ever you have doubt! :

 `sudo apt install nodejs`